fabriziogianni7/buckle-app/README.md

 You're entering a novel use case of cross chain liquid staking protocol done with Chainlink ccip!

-Users can bridge (and in the future swap) tokens without minting/burning tokens on source/destination chain
+Users can bridge (and in the future swap) tokens without minting/burning tokens on source/destination chain.

+_Buckle App...._

 ## Building in Public - Live Streaming Development